ROCm/rocm-install-on-linux/docs/reference/docker-image-support-matrix.rst

 `TensorFlow <https://hub.docker.com/r/rocm/tensorflow>`_ images with ROCm backends on Docker Hub.
 The following Docker image tags and associated inventories are validated for ROCm 6.2.

+Refer to :ref:`using-docker-with-pytorch-pre-installed` and :ref:`install-tensorflow-prebuilt-docker`
+for installation instructions.

 .. |hr| raw:: html

    <hr>